With the contribution of: | Eco-Delivery Project (University of Stirling) funded by the European Investment Bank |

 Charles FIGUIERES, INRA, France

-Deforestation as an externality problem to be solved
+Deforestation as an externality problem to be solved efficiently and fairly

 C. Figuières, E. Midler